israeldvd/amounts-monitor/notes/S09_Side_effects,_reducers,_context_API.md

 -   **Be consitent when calling dispatches**: defining initial state and updating them is supposed to use the same design structure; for example, an object with two values gives **consistency** to its usage: `{value: "", validity: true}`
 -   **Follow conventions**: it is not wrong to _dispatch a new action_ passing numbers or strings as parameters, but it is usually common to send an **object** similar to this example (note the capital case): `{type: "USER_INPUT", val: target.value}`
+-   **Consider using reducers if**: more "power" is needed, there are related pieces of state and/or more complex state updates

 ##